 Medical Assistant Program

 This program is designed to train adult students to enter the allied health profession as a Medical Assistant.
 Students will be prepared for entry-level employment in medical facilities and clinics.
-Medical Assistants represent one of the most rapid growing fields in healthcare.
-Certified Clinical Medical Assistants are in demand and employment opportunities are numerous in the medical community.
+Medical Assistants represent one of the most rapidly growing fields in healthcare.
+Medical Assistants are in demand and employment opportunities are numerous in the medical community.

 Attributes of professionalism, customer service and communication skills are also reinforced.
-Back office skills are practiced in medical laboratory proceudres, phlebotomy, electrocardiology (EKG) and pharmacology.
+Back office skills are practiced in medical laboratory procedures, phlebotomy, electrocardiology (EKG) and pharmacology.

 Career Practical Externship

-A career practical externship is a feature of this program that allows the student to be exposed to an actual employment environment in their field of study.
+A career practical externship is a feature of this program that allows students to be exposed to an actual employment environment in their field of study.
 This exposure helps condition the student to easily make the transition from the classroom lab to employment as a medical assistant.
-During the externship, the extern must prove competency by performing front office and clinical duties such as: patient scheduling, telephone communications, medical records, patient billing, triage, patient management, veinpuncture blood draws, capillary draws, perform diagnostic tests, assist physician, provide patient education and perform office treatments as directed by physician.
+During the externship, the extern must prove competency by performing front office and clinical duties such as: patient scheduling, telephone communications, medical records, patient billing, triage, patient management, venipuncture blood draws, capillary draws, perform diagnostic tests, assist the physician, provide patient education and perform office treatments as directed by the physician.

-The extern will be expected to demonstrate his/her ability, knowledge and skills to work at a contracted extern clinic as a Medical Assistant.
-Extern performance is evaluated by an extern-site supervisor.
+The extern will be expected to demonstrate his/her ability, knowledge and skills to work at a contracted externship clinic as a Medical Assistant.
+Externship performance is evaluated by an externship-site supervisor.

 After completion of this program, students should be able to: